YouTube Live Streaming with VisioForge SDKs

-• Video encoder selection and configuration
+• Video encoder selection and configuration: Choose from multiple hardware-accelerated and software-based encoders

-• Audio encoder selection and configuration
+• Audio encoder selection and configuration: Configure AAC audio encoders with custom parameters

-• Custom video and audio processing
+• Custom video and audio processing: Apply filters and transformations before streaming

-Basic Setup
+# Getting Started: Basic Setup Process

 // Initialize YouTube output with your stream key